 - Authors should follow established norms of academic writing within their field.

 - Authors are free to format their submission the way they prefer.
 However, they are strongly encouraged to consider readability (a format approaching that of published articles significantly improves readability).
-As guidance, basic preprint templates (one or two columns) are provided here.
-LaTeX templates for bioRxiv, PaleorXiv, PeerJ Preprints, and many other styles are also available on Overleaf.
+As guidance, basic article templates (one or two columns) are provided here.
+LaTeX templates for bioRxiv, PaleorXiv, and many other styles are also available on Overleaf.

-- To facilitate comments and peer-review, we encourage authors to include line numbers in their submission, at least during the peer-review process.
-Line numbers may be removed in the final recommended version.
+- To facilitate comments and peer review, we encourage authors to include line numbers in their submission.

 - All figures and tables must be cited in the text and numbered by their order of appearance.

 - For each figure or table, provide a title and a legend (optional, but strongly recommended).

 - It is recommended to include figures and tables in the text.